aragon/contract-helpers/packages/truffle-config-v5/README.md

 > **⚠️  Note**: for smart contract development, we recommend migrating to [buidler](https://buidler.dev/).

-Default Truffle v5 configuration for Aragon smart contract development.
+Base Truffle v5 configuration for Aragon smart contract development.

 Comes with: